August seasonal update

 What goes well with peaches?

-Juicy and ripe, the humble peach is a fruit that epitomises long sunny days and they are at their best in British summertime.
+Juicy and ripe, the humble peach epitomises long sunny days, and it is at its best in British summertime.
 A versatile fruit, peaches work well with both sweet and savoury dishes and can go so much further than a peach pie or cobbler.
-They also make an ideal pairing with more salty meats such as pork, ham and even brisket.
+They also make an ideal pairing with more salty meats such as pork, ham, and even brisket.

-Check out this seared foie gras with a peach chutney recipe from Luke Tipping.
+Check out this seared foie gras with a peach chutney recipe from Luke Tipping or Reuben Riffel recipe for Pan-fried duck breast with South African peach, cinnamon and lemon sauce.

 Watch Glynn Purnell prepare and cook this beef carpaccio and peach recipe: